How-To Guides

 Mistake 4: Single-Shot Generation

 Problem: Using one prompt and accepting the output Result: Mediocre content that needs extensive revision anyway Solution: Use multiple prompts for different stages.
 Iterate on sections.
 Build content piece by piece.
+Our iterative prompting guide covers this methodology in depth.

 Mistake 5: Skipping Human Stages